slarmoo/.github/profile/simon/simonService/simonService.md

 ### Add the endpoints

-Now that we have the service up and running, we want to add the Simon backend service endpoints.
-To support our endpoints we do the following:
+Now that we have the service up and running, we want to replace the simple `*` endpoint with the ones needed for the Simon backend service endpoints.
+To fully implement the service we do the following:

 1. **Install required packages**.
 The service supports authentication tracking with cookies, representing its tokens with a universally unique ID (UUID), and cryptographically hashing password with bcrypt and so we need to install and import those NPM packages.